SunyataZero/peoples-fund/README.md

 Location on server: In the drupal database

+### page-templates

+Contains html templates for web pages.
+(At the time of writing we only have one template)

 ### blocks

 Since code for blocks are not version controlled in Drupal we have put the code here instead for the blocks that we have created using our own html code (at the time of writing only one block has been created in this way)